 Need for More Detail.
 Based on several comments, CCWG should develop a more detailed explanation of the rationale and framework for interpretation of a Human Rights Bylaw, including reference to ICANN’s role in relation to Human Rights, and limiting the application of the Bylaw to ICANN’s mission before text can be added to bylaws.
 In addition to proposed Bylaws language, WP4 is developing an explanatory document which includes a rationale for adding a human rights commitment to the bylaws and an overview of the discussions on the choice of bylaw language.
 Furthermore, WP4 expects to provide one or more templates for stress tests.
 Further work will be undertaken in WS2.
 To ensure that there is clarity between a passive, internal obligation for ICANN, and an active external enforcement role, the explanatory document could lay out the difference between the role of companies to respect human rights and the role of governments to protect human rights.
 The explanatory document should also discuss and bridge the divergences in the public comments concerning the choice of Bylaws language and references to specific rights (and to specific Human Rights documents in the Bylaws

-Clarify Limited Mission and Scope.
-Respond to concerns that adding human rights to bylaws language might create demands from civil society (and potentially others others) for human rights enforcement outside of the ICANN’s mission and scope of activities.
-Respond to comments that the bylaws language should refer to an obligation to “respect” human rights within the ICANN mission to avoid any demands to “enforce (protect)” human rights.
-WP4 stresses the necessity to make it clear in the bylaw language that ICANN commits only to respecting human rights within its mission.
-WP4 intends to avoid any bylaw wording that might lead to demands to enforce human rights.

-Collaboration.
-One commenter suggested collaboration in WS2 with the NCSG’s Cross Community Working Party on ICANN’s Corporate and Social Responsibility to Respect Human Rights.
-WP4 aims to take all recommendations, suggestions and comments into consideration and invites everyone to join the work as described in the CCWG procedure documents.

-WP4 Survey.
-Within WP4, we conducted a survey on various alternatives for formulation of a Human Rights Bylaw.
-The survey results were as follows:

-Question 1 - Should there be a reference to a specific document in the Bylaws text regarding human rights proposed by the CCWG (Yes or No)?

-Yes: 5

-No: 17

-Undecided: 1

-No preference: 2

-Question 2 - If a document reference is included should it be the UDHR (yes or no)?

-Yes: 13

-No: 8

-Not Applicable: 4

-Question 3 - If not UDHR what other document or documents should be referred to (list)?

-UDHR, ICCPR, ICESCR: 7

-Ruggie Principles: 3

-Opposed to Ruggie Principles: 1

-Not Applicable: 8

-None: 4

-Don’t Know: 1

-17 out of 25 WP4 members (68%) responding to the poll stated that the Bylaws text should not contain a reference to a specific document, while only 5 members (20%) supported reference to a specific document.
+Based in part on the public comments, the CCWG revisited the specific language of the Bylaws, and considered several alternative formulations, since there was not strong support for either of the formulations in the Second Draft Report.
+This began in WP4, where 17 out of 25 WP4 members (68%) responding to a poll stated that the Bylaws text should not contain a reference to a specific document, while only 5 members (20%) supported reference to a specific document.
 This could be deemed “consensus” within WP4.
-However, since there was strong minority support for inclusion of one or more reference documents in the Bylaws, we are forwarding several alternative formulations are being forwarded to the CCWG for further discussion:
+However, since there was strong minority support for inclusion of one or more reference documents in the Bylaws, we forwarded several alternative to the CCWG for further discussion in Dublin:

 1. Within its mission and in its operations, ICANN will respect internationally recognized human rights.